 Eventually, due to the proximity of the TMJ joint to your ear and neck, the condition can often spread out to other areas, such as the muscles that regulate your inner ear, the muscles that help you swallow, and the muscles that move and support your head.
 It can even hinder your brain’s capacity to switch on the right muscles, at the right time, and with the right amount of strength.
 Known as neuromuscular deactivation, this process tends to pull you out of balance and into a vicious cycle of pain, weakness, and dysfunction.

 You’re never just a number at Activcore.
-You will have your own dedicated TMJD physical therapist (not an aide) by your side throughout every session for the fastest results possible.
+You will have your own dedicated TMJD physical therapist by your side throughout every session for the fastest results possible.

-In a private office setting, your physical therapist will perform a comprehensive physical exam and movement screen to help determine the underlying root cause of your TMJ condition.
+In a private office setting, your physical therapist will perform a comprehensive physical exam and movement screen to help determine the underlying root cause of your health condition.
 Together, you and your provider will then develop and commit to a plan of care tailored to your individual needs, lifestyle and goals.

 You will feel the Activcore difference from your first visit.
 This is a highly personalized experience applying the latest breakthrough techniques, such as neuromuscular activation, postural muscle retraining, trigger point dry needling, and myofascial release.
 You will also receive a home exercise program customized just for you.